With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 The bank had previously reviewed its operations here in 2014 with an exit from Ireland also on the cards back then.
 However, after much speculation, it reconfirmed its commitment to the Irish market.

-However after stumbling into yet another loss this year due to the Covid pandemic, and with the bank still struggling to repay the £15 billion bailout it needed following the collapse of the Celtic Tiger property boom, its operations in Ireland are once again under the spotlight.
+However after stumbling into yet another loss last year due to the Covid pandemic, and with the bank still struggling to repay the £15 billion bailout it needed following the collapse of the Celtic Tiger property boom, its operations in Ireland are once again under the spotlight.

 Think carefully about what it is you value in a current account.
 Do you simply want the one with the fewest fees, or are things like mobile payments, an app, access to a branch network and reward schemes also important?